leafo/lapis/docs/html_generation.md

 HTML templates can be written directly as MoonScript (or Lua) code.
 This is a very powerful feature (inspired by [Erector](http://erector.rubyforge.org/)) that gives us the ability to write templates with high composability and also all the features of MoonScript or Lua.
-No need to learn any goofy templating syntax with arbitrary restrictions.
+No need to learn a separate templating language, you can use the full power of the language you're already using.

 In the context of a HTML renderer, the environment exposes functions that create HTML tags.
-The tag builder functions are generated on the fly as you call them.
+The tag builder functions are generated on the fly as you call them via a custom function environment.
 The output of these functions is written into a buffer that is compiled in the end and returned as the result

 Here are some examples of the HTML generation: